 At Cambridge Primary School we value other people’s beliefs, values and religions.
-We ensure that all pupils’ voices are heard through a broad and balanced RE curriculum.
+We ensure that all pupils’ voices are heard through a broad and balanced Religion and Worldviews curriculum.

-Our school’s main aims of RE are to enable our pupils to be informed, expressive, enquiring and reflective.
+Our school’s main aims of Religion and Worldviews are to enable our pupils to be informed, expressive, enquiring and reflective.

 The main religions taught in Reception and Key Stage 1 are Christianity and Judaism, and at Key Stage 2 are Christianity, Judaism and Buddhism.
-We also learn about important themes, such as Race and Diversity, Justice and the environment.
+The other major faiths as we as non-religious worldviews are also taught across the key stages.
+We also learn about important themes, such as how we should treat the environment , and the work of charities.